Australian Federal Police: Ceremonial and protocol

 The AFP Ceremonial and Protocol Team conducts and participates in a variety of police and community functions and ceremonies.

-Ceremonial events include the annual National Police Remembrance Day Service at the National Police Memorial in Canberra on 29 September, medal presentations, parades, police funerals, memorial services, official opening of police stations and policing facilities, AFP pipes and drums concerts, inauguration events and public relations events.
+Ceremonial events include the annual National Police Remembrance Day Service at the National Police Memorial in Canberra on 29 September, medal presentations, parades, police funerals, memorial services, official opening of police stations and policing facilities, AFP pipes and drums concerts, inauguration events, and public relations events.
 The Ceremonial Team coordinates the AFP Ceremonial and Protocol Officer (CAPO) Network and the AFP Pipes and Drums to perform ceremonial duties at these functions and ceremonies.

-Formerly the Ceremonial team also included the AFP Ceremonial Mounted Cadre.
+Formerly, the Ceremonial team also included the AFP Ceremonial Mounted Cadre.
 The AFP Ceremonial Mounted Cadre was raised on 29 September 2006 at the dedication of the National Police Memorial.
-The ceremonial uniform comprises linkages to former mounted policing units of the AFP's predecessor organisations, namely the Commonwealth Police and the Peace Officer guard, as well as mounted policing units from the NSW Police Force which patrolled the geographic area of the ACT.
+The ceremonial uniform links to former mounted policing units of the AFP's predecessor organisations, namely the Commonwealth Police and the Peace Officer guard, as well as to mounted policing units from the NSW Police Force that patrolled the geographic area of the ACT.
 The Mounted Cadre was disbanded shortly after their final appearance at the opening of the AFP's new Headquarters in Barton on 7 April 2011.

-The AFP Ceremonial and Protocol team currently provide drill instructor accreditation for both the AFP and the NSW Police Force, and ceremonial and protocol officer accreditation for all of Australia's policing jurisdictions.
+The AFP Ceremonial and Protocol team currently provides drill instructor accreditation for both the AFP and the NSW Police Force, and ceremonial and protocol officer accreditation for all of Australia's policing jurisdictions.

 International liaison

-The AFP has an international network to assist with inquiries and liaison with police agencies around the world.
+The AFP has an international network to assist with inquiries and liaise with police agencies around the world.
 The AFP represents Australian state/territory police agencies internationally.
-AFP's International Liaison Officer Network has 85 AFP appointees in 30 countries around the world.
+AFP's International Liaison Officer Network has 85 AFP appointees in almost 40 countries around the world.
 AFP International Liaison Officers are the Australian Government's law enforcement representatives overseas.

 Structure

 Joint Counter-Terrorism Teams

 The Joint Counter Terrorism Teams (JCTTs) in each state and territory jurisdiction consist of AFP, state and territory police, and Australian Security Intelligence Organisation officers.
 JCTTs conduct investigations to prevent and disrupt terrorism and violent extremism.
 The JCTT model can be seen as the Australian version of the United States' Joint Terrorism Task Force, Canada's Integrated National Security Enforcement Teams and the United Kingdom's National Counter Terrorism Policing Network.

-The National Disruption Group (NDG) is an AFP-led interagency team which consolidates the capabilities of participating agencies to prevent, disrupt and prosecute Australian nationals who travel or intend to travel offshore to engage in hostilities and/or undertake terrorism training and support to terrorist entities.
-The NDG brings together the AFP and its partner agencies to coordinate operational disruption activities nationally and internationally with the aim of countering the enduring threat posed by foreign fighters.
+The National Disruption Group (NDG) is an AFP-led interagency team that consolidates the capabilities of participating agencies to prevent, disrupt, and prosecute Australian nationals who travel or intend to travel offshore to engage in hostilities and/or undertake terrorism training and support to terrorist entities.
+The NDG brings together the AFP and its partner agencies to coordinate operational disruption activities nationally and internationally to counter the enduring threat posed by foreign fighters.